CSS-Electronics/canedge-influxdb-writer/dashboard-writer/aws_lambda_example/README.md

 - Test that your InfluxDB/Grafana setup works with the sample data
 - Test that your setup works with your own data/server when manually running the script from your PC
 - Make sure your log file split size, `inputs.py` and InfluxDB account settings are setup as needed (see below)
+- Create a test bucket in the same region as your main bucket and use this for the initial setup

 ### Regarding dependencies
 The dashboard-writer script relies on a number of dependencies that need to be provided to the AWS Lambda function.
 To make this easy, we have pre-built 'layers' for the major AWS S3 regions.
 You can find the latest layer list in our Releases page.
 See below for details.
 By providing your AWS Lambda function with an 'ARN identifier' for a pre-built layer, you ensure that all relevant dependencies are in place.
 The ARN should match the region that your S3 bucket is setup in.